alu82/setsolver-card-classifier/README.md

 # setsolver-card-classifier
-Ckassifier for classifying the cards of the game SET.
+Classifier for classifying the cards of the game SET.